lsst-sqre/lsstvaultutils/README.md

     2019-02-21 14:10:46.212 MST(-0700) [DEBUG] lsstvaultutils.tokenadmin | Deleting policy for 'delegated/dm/square/test/read'.
     2019-02-21 14:10:46.439 MST(-0700) [DEBUG] lsstvaultutils.tokenadmin | Deleting policy for 'delegated/dm/square/test/write'.

-And now the system is back in the state we started from.
+And now the system is back in the state in which we started.

 ### Verifying token deletion

 We can try an operation to see that the tokens have been revoked.
-Set up the (revoked) read token: `export VAULT_TOKEN="s.6JQ0zz6w6atlD1kcgisru3tY"`.
+Set up the (now-revoked) read token: `export VAULT_TOKEN="s.6JQ0zz6w6atlD1kcgisru3tY"`.
 Then try the same read we previously ran again: